 Je me suis fait cuire des oeufs et ...

-This relates to:Faire + L'Infinitif = to have something done (causative) -
+This question relates to:French lesson "Faire + L'Infinitif = to have something done (causative)"

 10 March 2018